ScottLogic/blog/_posts/2026-02-13-mfj-from-theory-to-practice.md

 A theme running through this series is composition.
 Focus paths compose with `via()`.
 Collection navigation composes with `each()`.
 Effects compose via type classes.
 Each composition multiplies capability without multiplying complexity.

-This is the payoff of principled abstraction.
+This is the result of principled abstraction.
 When your building blocks follow laws (lens laws, functor laws, applicative laws), composition just works.
 You don't verify each combination manually; the laws guarantee sensible behaviour.

 Eric Normand captures this in his work on data-oriented programming: build with small pieces that combine predictably.
 Rich Hickey emphasises simplicity over ease: simple things compose, easy things often don't.
 The Focus DSL and Effect Path API embody these principles in Java.